 Many people ask us about flashes in the night sky.
 They see one and want to know, what is it?
-Unless one of us were standing there next to you, we have no way of knowing exactly what you saw.
+Unless one of us is standing there next to you, we have no way of knowing exactly what you saw.
 So we can’t say for certain.
-But it’s possible that what you saw is a flare from an iridium communications satellite.
+It’s possible you saw a flare from an iridium communications satellite.
 Or you might have seen a satellite or rocket body tumbling as it moves in its orbit around Earth.
 Follow the links below to learn more.

 Flashes from iridium satellites.
 In a dark location, especially just after night has fallen or is about to end, you often see ordinary satellites crossing the night sky, appearing as dim steadily moving “stars.”
 Sometimes one of them will produce a flash!
-That may happen when an antenna from one of these satellites reflects sunlight directly down at Earth.
+That may happen when an antenna from an iridium satellite reflects sunlight directly down at Earth.
 When it does, it creates a quickly moving illuminated spot on Earth’s surface.
 The diameter of the spot is about 10 kilometers, or about six miles.
 If you’re standing inside this spot, looking up, you see what appears as a bright flash, or flare in the night sky.
 The flare lasts a few seconds, then is gone.

 The flares from an iridium satellite can be bright – as bright or brighter than the brightest planet Venus.
 Some of the flares are so bright they can be seen in daylight.

 It’s the unusual shape of iridium satellites, by the way, that causes them to flare on occasion.
 They have three polished door-sized antennas, 120° apart and at 40° angles with the main bus.